Finance and Accounting Interview Questions (FAQs)

 20. What is a credit note and debit note?

-Be ready for this question in interviews for roles related to Accounts Payable and Accounts Receivable.
+Be ready for this question in accounting interviews for roles related to Accounts Payable and Accounts Receivable.

 Debit Note – When a buyer returns goods to the seller, he sends a debit note as an intimation to the seller of the amount and quantity being returned and requesting the return of money.

 Credit Note – When a seller receives goods (returned) from the buyer, he prepares and sends a credit note as an intimation to the buyer showing that the money for the related goods is being returned in the form of a credit note.